bananaturtlesandwich/UE4-Modding-Guide/Unpaking.md

 ![](https://github.com/bananaturtlesandwich/Blue-Fire-Modding-Guide/blob/main/Images/Fmodel.png)
 - Export all directories you need

-*It is not recommended to export everything as some folders like audio are useless for Blue Fire*
+*It is not recommended to export everything as it takes ages and some folders like audio are useless for Blue Fire*